deonspengler/dotfiles/README.md

 vim
 ---
-Vim is a fantastic text editor and with a few plugins it can make anyone look like a pro.
+Using the vim text editor with a couple of plugins it can make anyone look like a pro.
 Here is a couple of plugins that I find very useful.

 1. Vungle: Used to manage plugins in Vim
 2. Ultisnips: Is the ultimate solution for snippets in Vim